arsalan0c/kanren/README.md

     disj_plus [boolean_l 0 vars true; boolean_l 2 vars false]; (* P \/ !R *)
   ] in

-  (* form the formula in CNF form by taking the conjunction of the disjunctions of the choices and disjunctions *) let formula vars = conj_plus ((choices vars)@(disjunctions vars)) in (* form the goal by introducing the 4 logic variables used in the goal *) let g = freshN 4 formula in
+  (* form the formula in CNF form by taking the conjunction of the disjunctions *) let formula vars = conj_plus ((choices vars)@(disjunctions vars)) in (* form the goal by introducing the 4 logic variables used in the goal *) let g = freshN 4 formula in